The Lie of Certainty

 So this is where I hand you the mirror.
 The permission to step back.
 To look.

 Take a breath and move into the work.
-Lean into the storm without all the safety nets you’ve convinced yourself you need.
+Lean into the storm without the safety nets you’ve convinced yourself you need.
 Find your favorite chair and have a seat in the spaces you feel exposed, incompetent and stay a while.

 Then